Many’s the time I’ve come across something historically interesting in a newspaper only to:

 I don’t know what the Castlegar shopping centre referred to was, but it must have been downtown.
 The Castleaird Plaza had not been built yet.
 My memory of Sinatra entering a cafe was false but I was right that he bought a hat, although what was this strange business about band swapping?
 Who received hat No. 1 and what became of it?

-Subsequently, I discovered Sinatra’s fleeting Castlegar stop appears to have been part of a scheduling nightmare.
+The Castlegar News did not carry a word about his visit.
+But subsequently, I discovered the fleeting stop appears to have been part of a scheduling nightmare.

 Sinatra, 41, was at the peak of his popularity and performing weekend concerts while filming Pal Joey, for which he would be nominated for a Golden Globe.
 The whirlwind tour was partly to fulfill a legal settlement after a Seattle promoter sued him for cancelling other dates in Australia.